Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     Due to the dynamic nature of `bulk_to_slabs_flow`, the number of returned slabs will be dependent on the input `Atoms` object.
 The pattern for creating a dynamic workflow in Covalent is called a ["sublattice"](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-arch/covalent-sdk#sublattice).
 The sublattice, which is really just a fancy name for a sub-workflow within a larger workflow, and its individual compute tasks can also be viewed in the Covalent UI.

-    !!!
-Tip

-        You don't need to set `wait=True` in practice.
-Once you call `ct.dispatch`, the workflow will begin running.
-The `ct.get_result` function is used to fetch the workflow status and results from the server.

     ![Covalent UI](../images/user/tutorial3.gif)

 === "Parsl"